Multilevel compensation plans should motivate and reward 12 specific behaviors. One of these behaviors is becoming a leader.

 Your compensation plan should not pay group bonuses when either of the following is true:

-- Your definition of group is the second or third definition above, or you have no definition of group.
+- Your definition of a group is the second or third definition above, or you have no definition of a group.

 - At the time of promotion to the first group leader rank, there are (or will be) many representatives in the downline of the newly promoted group leader upon whom the newly promoted group leader has not yet been paid.

-Each compensation plan design decision, including whether you should pay group bonuses or not, should be made with full consideration of factors relevant for your company.
+Each compensation plan design decision, including whether you should pay group bonuses or not, should be made with full consideration of factors relevant to your company.

 For assistance in the design or improvement of your compensation plan, contact the compensation plan experts at Sylvina Consulting.